Behind the Scenes

 Increase the density and abundance of native forest birds

-Increase the density and abundance of the Nelson green gecko.
-It is nationally listed as ‘at risk, declining’, with few recent reports elsewhere in the district.
-The Takaka Hill may, however, be one of its last strongholds, likely due to the extensive karst scrub and shrublands that favour it, and the elevation supporting generally low levels of ship rat compared to the lowlands.
+Increase the density and abundance of native reptiles.
+The Takaka Hill may be a reptile stronghold, likely due to the extensive karst scrub and shrublands and the elevation supporting generally low levels of ship rat compared to the lowlands.

 Increase the density and abundance of Powelliphanta hochstetteri